mtripg6666tdr/misskey-docker-image/README.md

 docker pull ghcr.io/mtripg6666tdr/misskey:latest
 ```

+To start instance of misskey, you should basically follow [the official instruction to create a misskey instance](https://misskey-hub.net/docs/install/docker.html).

+Create your own `docker-compose.yml` from [`docker-compose.yml.example`](https://github.com/misskey-dev/misskey/blob/master/docker-compose.yml.example).
+You'll have to create config files like `.config/docker.env` and `.config/default.yml` and mount them to the docker container.
+Now it should work then.

 ## Copyright
 The build script was originally written by [minetaro12](https://github.com/minetaro12) and sitributed under MIT License.
 Thank you for the original author, minetaro12, and all contributors.